Zcoin (XZC) 1-Day Trading Volume Tops $6.00 Million

-Zcoin (XZC) traded flat against the dollar during the twenty-four hour period ending at 14:00 PM ET on March 21st.
-During the last week, Zcoin has traded flat against the dollar.
-Zcoin has a total market capitalization of $47.66 million and $6.00 million worth of Zcoin was traded on exchanges in the last 24 hours.
-One Zcoin coin can now be bought for approximately $4.23 or 0.00022429 BTC on major cryptocurrency exchanges.
+Zcoin (XZC) traded flat against the US dollar during the one day period ending at 11:00 AM ET on March 24th.
+One Zcoin coin can currently be purchased for approximately $4.23 or 0.00022429 BTC on major exchanges.
+Zcoin has a total market cap of $47.66 million and $6.00 million worth of Zcoin was traded on exchanges in the last 24 hours.
+Over the last week, Zcoin has traded flat against the US dollar.

 - CoinZoom (ZOOM) traded flat against the dollar and now trades at $225,092.29 or 0.00000028 BTC.